 Have you ever tried to stop thinking about something, but all you could do was continue thinking about it?

-Last year, I left one of my freelance jobs.
-It was the only one that was bringing me consistent income, but I left because I let my emotions get the best of me and made a very irrational decision.
+In 2016, I left a freelance job that I had been working at for about 3 years.
+It was the only gig bringing me consistent income, but I left because I let my emotions get the best of me and I made an erratic decision.

-For the next 20 minutes, I fought hard (and I mean hard) to hold back my tears until I at least got home.
+For the next twenty minutes, I fought hard (and I mean hard!) to hold back my tears until I at least got home.